Medically reviewed by Jill Johnson, DNP, APRN, FNP-BC

-The hair goes through three growth phases.
-In the anagen phase, your hair grows.
 Then there is the catagen stage, when your strands transition from the anagen phase and growth stops.

 Before we dive into treatment options, a warning: It’s not a good idea to stop taking sertraline in hopes that it will make your hair grow back.